Skip to main content

 Delete a stop

-Delete a stop and related routes.
-This action cannot be undone and will delete all the releated routes as well, even if the stop is not in a writable state.
+Delete a stop.
+This action cannot be undone and will delete all the data associated with the stop.
+If the plan is not writable, this will fail.

 Authorizations: